rsnodgrass/python-anthemav-serial/README.md

-# Python RS232 API for Anthem Statement D2 Pre-Amplifiers
+# Python RS232 API for Anthem Pre-Amplifiers

 Library for communicating via RS232 serial to them Anthem Statement D2 pre-amp.
 This may work with other Anthem pre-amplifiers, but this has not been tested with them.